-The purpose of the means test is to figure out whether you have enough disposable income to make payments on a Chapter 13 plan.
+The purpose of the Chapter 7 means test is to figure out whether you have enough disposable income to repay some of your debts by making payments on a Chapter 13 plan.
 To find out whether you pass the means test, you subtract certain allowed expenses and debt payments from your current monthly income.
 If the income that's left over after these calculations is below a certain amount, you can file for Chapter 7.

-Check out our section on Chapter 7 Eligibility & the Means Test to learn more.
+Check out our section on the bankruptcy means test to learn more.

 Counseling is required even if it's obvious that a repayment plan isn't feasible or you are facing debts that you find unfair and don't want to pay.
 You are required only to participate, not to go along with any repayment plan the agency proposes.
 However, if the agency does come up with a repayment plan, you will have to submit it to the court, along with a certificate showing that you completed the counseling, before you can file for bankruptcy.

 Toward the end of your bankruptcy case, you'll have to attend another counseling session, this time to learn personal financial management.
 Only after you submit proof to the court that you fulfilled this requirement can you get a bankruptcy discharge wiping out your debts.
-(The website above also lists approved debt counselors.)
+(The U.S. Trustee's website also lists approved credit counselors.)

-Check out Nolo's section on Pre-Bankruptcy Credit Counseling & Debtor Education for more in-depth information.
+Check out our section on pre-bankruptcy credit counseling and debtor education for more in-depth information.

-The changes to bankruptcy law enacted in 2005 added some complicated requirements to the field of bankruptcy.
-This made it more expensive -- and time-consuming -- for lawyers to represent clients in bankruptcy cases, which means attorney fees have gone up.
-The 2005 law also imposed some additional requirements on lawyers, chief among them that the lawyer must personally vouch for the accuracy of all of the information their clients provide them.
-This means attorneys have to spend more time on bankruptcy cases, and they charge their clients accordingly.
+The 2005 law also imposed some other new requirements on lawyers, chief among them a duty to verify the accuracy of the information their clients provide them.
+The verification requirement means attorneys have to spend more time on bankruptcy cases, and they charge their clients accordingly.

-To learn more about finding the right bankruptcy lawyer for your case, how much typical attorney fees are, and more, see Getting Help with Your Bankruptcy.
+To learn more about finding the right bankruptcy lawyer for your case, how much typical attorney fees are, and more, see Bankruptcy Help: Lawyers and Petition Preparers.

-Other changes were made in 2005 that have affected some bankruptcy filers negatively, including how property is valued (at replacement cost instead of at auction value, which means more debtors are at risk of having their property taken and sold by the bankruptcy trustee) and how long a filer must live in a state to use that state's bankruptcy exemption laws (this can make a big difference in the amount of property a bankruptcy filer gets to hold on to).
-(You can learn about bankruptcy exemption domicile rules here.)
+Other changes were made in 2005 that have affected some bankruptcy filers negatively.
+Property is valued differently—at replacement cost instead of at auction value, which means more debtors are at risk of having their property taken and sold by the bankruptcy trustee.
+Another change has to do with how long a filer must live in a state to use that state's bankruptcy exemption laws, which can make a big difference in the amount of property a bankruptcy filer gets to hold on to. (

-All of these changes and others are explained in detail in The New Bankruptcy: Will It Work for You? by Stephen Elias (Nolo).
+All of these changes and others are explained in detail in The New Bankruptcy: Will It Work for You? by Attorney Cara O'Neill (Nolo).